 5. The Old

 The Old is a record bar that represents Chungmuro and the wider Euljiro area.
-It’s a straightforward, vintage-looking space that’s different from the modern record bars mentioned above, and it reminds me of the Jazzkit company I encountered while traveling in Japan.
-They even have a few blue ribbons.
+It’s a straight, vintage-looking space that’s different from the modern record bars mentioned above, and it reminds me of the Jazzkit company I came across while traveling in Japan.
+It even has a few blue ribbons.

 📍2, Deunggye-ro 27-gil, Jung-gu, Seoul (Naver map)